utajum/demo-nextjs/README.md

+## Live Demo 🌐

+You can access the live demo of the project at [risklick-vladimir.onthewifi.com](https://risklick-vladimir.onthewifi.com/).

 ## Project Overview 📚

 This project is a web application that displays data in a grid format.
 It uses Next.js for the frontend, GraphQL for the API, and Postgres for the database.
 The application is containerized using Docker.